Consequences of Non-payment

 Payments made online with an electronic transfer from either a bank or credit union checking or savings account are posted instantly to your University student account.
 For information on other payment options, go to Where & How to pay.

 If you are canceled out of your class(s) for nonpayment, you will not be allowed to register until payment in full has been posted to your student account.
 Be advised that you have no guarantee that the same class(es) will be available.
-Student Accounts Receivable will not re-register you for any classes.
+Student Financial Services will not re-register you for any classes.
 You must register online by clicking here or in person at the One Stop Student Services in 23 Solon Campus Center.

 Non-degree students late payment policy